Comingle/OSSex/README.md

 (If you're not familiar with the **%** operator, it's the **modulo** operator, and it gives you the remainder after division.
 So `seq % 2` is saying "If `seq` divided by 2 has a remainder, then do **this**.
 Otherwise do **that**."
 It's an easy way to check if a number is odd or even, or to do something in an alternating fashion, such as turn a motor on and off repeatedly)

-When `runPattern()` is given a function rather than an array, it will run that function every time it needs the next step in the pattern.
+When `runPattern()` is given a function, it will run that function every time it needs the next step in the pattern.
 It provides an increasing sequence number as an argument.
 So the software will handle it like this:

 1. Run `blip(0)`
 2. Get `{-1, 200, 1000}` as a result